 The analytical sensitivity was defined as the lowest concentration of analyte that could be reliably detected with 95% confidence.
 This was assessed by testing GBS nucleic acids at different copy numbers, spiked into DNA extracted from negative vaginal/perianal samples, using three different kit batches following typical testing reaction conditions.
 Tests were repeated twice a day over two days, producing 48 replicates for each concentration tested.
-Together, the data revealed that NZYTech's Group B Streptococcus Real-time PCR Kit, IVD detects 5 copies/reaction or 0,250 copies/μL of GBS DNA with a confidence ≥95%.
+Together, the data revealed that NZYtech' Group B Streptococcus Real-time PCR Kit, IVD detects 5 copies/reaction or 0,250 copies/μL of GBS DNA with a confidence ≥95%.
 Thus, the tentative Limit of Detection (LoD) was determined to be 250 copies/mL for GBS.
 All assays were performed using the Applied BiosystemsTM QuantStudio 5 Real Time PCR instrument and the analysis was performed using the instrument's software.

-The kit LoD was re-validated by two different operators, using three kit lots, and the nucleic acids isolation method NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488), in one experiment with a total of 48 tests, ensuring that the kit analytical sensitivity was maintained across different testing situations.
-The ability of the Group B Streptococcus Real-time PCR Kit, IVD, to detect the pathogen at different concentrations (from $5 \times 10^5$ to 5 copies per reaction) is presented in Figure 2.
+The kit LoD was re-evaluated by two different operators, using three kit lots, and three alternative nucleic acids isolation methods namely, NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488, NZYtech), NZY Tissue gDNA Isolation kit (MB135, NZYtech) and chemagic Pathogenic NA gDNA Kit H96 (PerkinElmer), in three experiments with a total of 48 tests for each isolation kit.
+Data show that when nucleic acids are extracted using NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488, NZYtech) or NZY Tissue gDNA Isolation kit (MB135, NZYtech) the LoD is 250 copies/mL and that when nucleic acids extraction is performed using chemagic Pathogenic NA gDNA Kit H96 (PerkinElmer) the LoD is 500 copies/mL.

+The ability of the Group B Streptococcus Real-time PCR Kit, IVD, to detect the pathogen at different concentrations (from 5×10^5 to 5 copies per reaction) is presented in Figure 2.

 Figure 2.
-Sensitivity of the NZYTech's Group B Streptococcus Real-time PCR Kit, IVD.
-Amplification plot (cycle number versus fluorescence - $\Delta$ Rn) of 1:10 serial dilutions of the GBS DNA, from 5 x 10 copies to 5 copies per reaction through the FAM channel.
+Sensitivity of the NZYtech' Group B Streptococcus Real-time PCR Kit, IVD.
+Amplification plot (cycle number versus fluorescence - Δ Rn) of 1:10 serial dilutions of the GBS DNA, from 5 x 105 copies to 5 copies per reaction through the FAM channel.
 NTC, No-template control (negative control).